KelvinOyanna/XE-API-And-Internal-Data-ETL-And-Analytics/README.md

 - python3 main.py

 ### Scheduling the Script:
-To schedule the script to pull exchange rate data by 1am and 11pm, execute the bash script (scheduler.sh) using the code below:
+To schedule the script to pull exchange rate data by 1am and 11pm, execute the bash script (scheduler.sh) from a LINUX machine using the code below:
 - ./scheduler.sh
+NB: Modify the scheduler.sh script to point to the correct file path of the scripts

 ### Output:
 The output of the program can be found in a folder named 'transformed' within the project folder.